CV

 esmé matthews

-I am a contemporary artist whose practice explores the tension between creation and decay, focusing on material transformation and the natural processes of entropy.
-Working primarily with rusted steel, found objects, and other industrial materials, I investigate the life cycle of these objects—examining how they shift between states of order and disorder, structure and ruin.
+I am a contemporary artist whose practice explores the life cycle of past and present objects, specifically how they shift and evolve under the influence of the natural environment within the Anthropocene.
+Working primarily with rusted steel, discarded objects, and other industrial materials, I investigate the life cycle of these objects, examining how contemporary climate sentiments influence our relationship to our everyday items.

-By embracing deterioration and entropy as part of my creative process, I am questioning capitalist notions of value, permanence, and utility, highlighting transformation as a form of both resistance and renewal.
+By embracing deterioration as part of my creative process, I am questioning capitalist notions of value, permanence, and utility, highlighting transformation as a form of both resistance and renewal.
 Ultimately, my work is rooted in a rejection of industrialization and modernization contrasted with a desire to return to the natural world.
-Currently, I am investigating post-apocalyptic realities in attempt to make sense of our contemporary social climate.
+Currently, I am investigating post-apocalyptic realities in an attempt to make sense of current social dialogues surrounding climate change, resource extraction, and the exploitation of the natural world.

 I am currently pursuing my Masters of Fine Art at the Chelsea College of Art (UAL) in London, UK.